mahdi-nabikhan/mahdi-nabikhan/README.md

 # 💫 About Me:
-As a skilled Django developer, I specialize in building robust, scalable web applications with a focus on clean code and efficient solutions.
+As a skilled Full-stack  developer, I specialize in building robust, scalable web applications with a focus on clean code and efficient solutions.
 I excel in collaborative team environments, delivering high-quality projects using modern technologies and best practices.
 By continuously exploring advancements in web development and frameworks, I ensure innovative and up-to-date solutions.
 Eager to contribute my technical proficiency and problem-solving skills to create impactful solutions.

 ## 🌐 Socials: